Skip to main content

 As part of our mission to make Melbourne the garden city and facilitate community greening, we're running a super-sized round of our Urban Forest Fund.
 In 2026, we're looking to support more projects than ever before, with up to $1 million of total matched funding on offer for a wide range of greening projects.

-• Stream 2 will support community greening, with matched-funding of up to $10,000 available for community-focused, smaller-scale projects on private property or Council footpaths that have a Greening Melbourne permit.
-Think residential communal area uplifts, laneway greening, planter boxes and pots, garden bed revitalisation, food growing and biodiversity plantings.
+• Stream 2 - community greening: grants of up to $10,000 to support smaller scale, community-led greening projects on private property or Council footpaths that have a Greening Melbourne permit.

 Limitations